 - Request a copy of the record from your high school OR

 - Copy the page from your Immunization book containing MMR dates

-Mail, fax, or bring the records to University Health Services.
-DO NOT enclose the records with any other correspondence to the university.
+Records can be mailed, faxed, emailed, or brought to the records to the DeWeese Health Center.
+If dropping off immunization records in person, please use the secure immunizations drop box outside of our front door.
+Please DO NOT enclose the records with any other correspondence to the university.
 Be sure to include student's name and date of birth on the record.

 All students born before January 1957 are exempt from the MMR requirement.